I must admit, I am a bit of a fan of some of the old-school business sayings.

 As a service industry owner or manager, are you asking the right questions?
 And more importantly, are you really listening to the answers?
 Your business is built on relationships, the better your relationship with your customers the greater the chance of success your business will have.

 Bad habits of owners and managers who are not asking their customers questions include: Ignoring feedback, arguing with complaining customers, assuming that all customers think like you and imparting the same culture into employees.
 By not asking questions in difficult situations, you may appear as rude, arrogant and even stupid.
 To not ask for more information is a wasted opportunity to both improve your business and to ensure that customers keep spending money with you.

 Would you recommend a business to a friend if you felt ignored?

-Your will be the standards you want to achieve and surpass when communicating with your customers.
+Your Client Communication Values will be the standards you want to achieve and surpass when communicating with your customers.
 This doesn’t need to be a thesis – here are some starters to get you thinking:

 This is not rocket science - just good, old-fashioned manners.
 Focus on the person, don’t get distracted and ensure you respond genuinely to the content of the message.
 Write down information, make notes, pass on messages and follow through.
 Apply to every interaction.
 One on one meetings, telephone calls, email correspondence, even a casual passing in the hall way.

 Value 2: ALWAYS provide a response to customer complaints, concerns and feedback within a set time, regardless of the content.